Contra Costa Health Department to Hold Nine Free Flu Clinics in One Day

 Flu vaccine is also available from health care providers, local pharmacies, grocery stores, and community clinics.
 A podcast and video answering commonly asked flu questions is available on the CCHS website.
-To find out more about the flu or to locate a clinic near you, visit www.cchealth.org or call the CCHS Health Emergency Information Line at 1-888-959-9911 for information in both English and Spanish.
+To find out more about the flu or to locate a clinic near you, visit www.cchealth.org or call the CCHS Health Emergency Information Line at 1-888-959-9911 or 211 for information in both English and Spanish.

 # # #